 A rousing celebration of traditional Americana music has always been the hallmark of The Eagle Rock Gospel Singers.
 A full length album released in 2015, Heavenly Fire, brims with fiery melodies and country moods, highlighting the band's notoriety for crafting original Gospel material.
 Their debut album laid the foundation for two successful North American tours.

 The band has made appearances at prestigious festivals such as Winnipeg Folk Fest, Montreal Jazz Fest, Austin City Limits, and Voodoo Fest of New Orleans.
 The album also garnered high-profile song placements (MTV, Showtime, Amazon, Discovery Channel), as well as popular playlist spots.
 The group has played shows on bills with Phoebe Bridgers, The Record Company, Ivan and Alyosha, Madison Cunningham, The Wild Reeds, Wille Watson (of Old Crow Medicine Show), Jamie Drake, Sean Watkins, Sam Outlaw, The Dustbowl Revival, Marco Benevento and many others.

 Their sophomore effort, "No Glory" featured a return to the Gospel roots that the group was founded on.
 The songs range from all out rockers to smooth a cappella numbers.
 The band's thumping rhythm section and choir singing places them in a unique position in which they constantly blend Americana music genres (blues, folk, country, and soul).
-They have just finished their third full length album, "I Will Rise" and aim to release it later on in 2020.
+The third album, "I Will Rise," was finished and released during the first half of the pandemic.
+It features Gothic/Apocalyptic Americana Gospel and ranges from anthemic songs like the title track,"I Will Rise," to murder ballads like the song, "Moonlight."
+They are finishing their fourth full length album and aim to release it in 2023.